-Each student will receive a curriculum of required courses at the beginning of their first year-these are the courses the student must take, except as modified by necessity due to course availability or as determined by the Director.
+See below for the suggested schedule of courses for all PhD students-these are the courses the student must take, except as modified by necessity due to course availability or as determined by the Program Director.
 Per Graduate School policy, a student receiving a C grade or below on any course is placed on academic probation; the receipt of a second C (or below) at any time during their tenure in the program constitutes grounds for dismissal from the program.